-Entrepreneurs’ Relief: shares or securities: Enterprise Management Investment Scheme shares
+Business Asset Disposal Relief: shares or securities: Enterprise Management Incentive Scheme shares

 TCGA92/S169I (7A) to (7R) and FA13/S64 and Sch24 EMI shares may qualify for relief

-For disposals on or after 6 April 2013 it is possible for shares acquired under the EMI scheme to qualify for Entrepreneurs’ Relief where the “personal company” requirement is not met.
+For disposals on or after 6 April 2013 it is possible for shares acquired under the EMI scheme to qualify for relief where the “personal company” requirement is not met.
 Either Condition C or D (see TCGA92/S169I) must be met for a disposal of shares to be a material disposal.

-To qualify for Entrepreneurs’ Relief the share must -
+To qualify for relief the share must -

 - have been acquired on the exercise of a qualifying option granted under the EMI scheme (ETASSUM50000+),

-- be disposed of at least one year after the grant of the option,
+- be disposed of at least two years after the grant of the option, and

-The legislation and this guidance refers to EMI shares issued from 6 April 2012 that are eligible for Entrepreneurs’ Relief as “relevant EMI shares”.
+The legislation and this guidance refers to EMI shares issued from 6 April 2012 that are eligible for relief as “relevant EMI shares”.

-However, where there is a company reorganisation during the time an EMI option is held, such that there is a replacement option within the EMI rules [cross ref], then the one year period referred to above may include the two (or more) options and the employment requirement is to be met by reference to the corresponding company or group.
+However, where there is a company reorganisation during the time an EMI option is held, such that there is a replacement option within the EMI rules (see CG56387), then the two year period referred to above may include the two (or more) options and the employment requirement is to be met by reference to the corresponding company or group.

-Where relevant EMI shares have been issued and are replaced by others in a share reorganisation then the new shares will also be eligible for Entrepreneur’s Relief where either of the following conditions is met:
+Where relevant EMI shares have been issued and are replaced by others in a share reorganisation then the new shares will also be eligible for the relief where either of the following conditions is met: